AlexKastanek/ImageGenerator/README.md

 # Reference

-This script is highly based on the algorithm seen in a tutorial, which can be accessed using the link below. https://jeremykun.com/2012/01/01/random-psychedelic-art/
+This script is highly based on the algorithm seen in a tutorial by Jeremy Kun, which can be accessed using the link below. https://jeremykun.com/2012/01/01/random-psychedelic-art/